 Based on all plots created in this exercise, it is reasonable to believe that each variable except for name may help in predicting mpg01 values.
-We can check this by fitting single-variable logistic regression models with response mpg01, and looking at the summaries of these models; for example, we can consider the following command: summary(glm(mpg01~year,family="binomial",data=Auto))
+We can check this by fitting single-variable logistic regression models with response mpg01, and looking at the summaries of these models; for example, we can consider the following command:

+summary(glm(mpg01~year,family="binomial",data=Auto))

 Note, however, that several of the predictors are strongly correlated with each other.
 For example, the scatter plots generated by the pairs(Auto) command suggest correlation between horsepower and displacement or horsepower and weight.
 Therefore, some variables may appear important in predicting mpg01 only because they are correlated with a predictor that may indeed be important.
 Therefore, for a better understanding of how to predict mpg01, we need to consider multivariate models.
-Furthermore, as we noted that higher degrees of horsepower were relevant for predicting the value of mpg, we may expect that higher degrees of this variable should be considered as predictors of mpg01 as well.
+Furthermore, as we noted that higher degrees of horsepower were relevant for predicting the value of mpg01 as well.

-5. As requested in part c), we split the data into a training set and a test set.
+As requested in part c), we split the data into a training set and a test set.
 For this, we check how many observations there are by checking the length of the response vector: length(mpg01)